Research papers area

 To read the full study click here.

-The group aims to work on these eight key areas:
+The group are working on these eight key areas:

 1. Create awareness, understanding and buy-in concerning the importance of ES in eye health, with IAPB leadership, members and more widely.
 A work plan of approaches and activities will be developed.